Favicon Guide

 Ignoring Dark Mode

 A white favicon disappears on light backgrounds; a dark one vanishes on dark themes.
-Test your favicon in both light and dark browser modes.
+Test your favicon in both light and dark browser modes and adjust your palette until it remains legible everywhere.

 Wrong File Paths